Nokia Originals

-Nokia Originals is a line of feature phones produced since 2017 by HMD Global, the exclusive licensee for Nokia branded mobile devices.
+Nokia Originals is a line of feature phones and smartphones produced since 2017 by HMD Global, the exclusive licensee for Nokia branded mobile devices.
 It consists of modern revivals of past Nokia mobile phones.
 All include features such as keypads with non-touchscreen displays, cameras with flash, expandable memory, Bluetooth and FM radios.
-Some models have 4G modems, while some run on KaiOS and therefore provide extras such as Wi-Fi, GPS and more web services.
+Some models have 4G modems, while some run on KaiOS or Android and therefore provide extras such as Wi-Fi, GPS and more web services.

 The table below is a quick overview of the Nokia Originals range of handsets: